YTO - DXB

 See more nonstop flights

-Top 5 airlines serving from Toronto to Dubai
+Reviews of the top 5 airlines flying from Toronto to Dubai

 See real verified KAYAK customer reviews for airlines flying from Toronto to Dubai.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.